lndecastro/AI_Literacy/tempBook2/intro.md

 ## 🧾 Acknowledgements

-Developed by **Dr. Leandro Nunes de Castro** and the **Dendritic Institute for Human-Centered AI & Data Science**,
-within the **U.A.
+Developed by **Dr. Leandro Nunes de Castro** and the **Dendritic Institute for Human-Centered AI & Data Science**, within the **U.A.
 Whitaker College of Engineering at Florida Gulf Coast University**.

-Content curated and authored by the team, with support from large language models such as ChatGPT, Claude, Gemini, Perplexity, Gamma.ai, Napkin, and CoPilot, following ethical and pedagogical review.
+Content curated by the team, with support from large language models such as ChatGPT, Claude, Gemini, Perplexity, Gamma.ai, Napkin, and CoPilot, following ethical and pedagogical review.

 <!-- Optional: insert institutional logos or video welcome message here -->